solana-labs/solana/docs/src/developing/plugins/accountsdb_plugin.md

 ### Control the Database Access

 Modify the pg_hba.conf as necessary to grant the plugin to access the database.
-For example, in /etc/postgresql/14/main/pg_hba.conf, the following entry allow nodes with IPs in the CIDR 10.138.0.0/24 to access all databases.
+For example, in /etc/postgresql/14/main/pg_hba.conf, the following entry allows nodes with IPs in the CIDR 10.138.0.0/24 to access all databases.
 The validator runs in a node with an ip in the specified range.